dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

 #### With automated censorship, how do we manage the risk for unintended consequences?
 That is, how do we minimize users not in violation that are affected & vice versa, when they are not prompted with any indication how/why they are in violation and there is no human element in the mix?

+# Dimensions to Consider in the Technology and Censorship Debate

 These mass communication platforms are fundamentally different than previous systems, which were easier to control because they were hierarchical and the economics of radio/TV production implied limited